 The Financial Goal Plan

 Once we have determined an appropriate asset mix, we then create a customized financial plan that incorporates assets and liabilities, savings, spending, and other cash flows in and out.
 Our leading-edge financial planning methodology incorporates simulations ("Monte Carlo" analysis) to estimate the likelihood of achieving specific goals over time.
-We'll often model several different scenarios - looking at the impact of retiring sooner rather than later, or comparing alternate spending levels during retirement.

 Our objective is to implement a plan – both asset allocation and spending strategy - that offers a very high probability of success.
 The benefit for clients is the peace of mind that comes from knowing they are on track to achieve their goals.

 * Vanguard Investment Counseling and Research, "A primer on tactical asset allocation strategy evaluation", 2010